dandi/dandi-archive/web/README.md

 ### Environment Variables

 - VUE_APP_SERVER_DOWNTIME_MESSAGE
-  - A custom error message to be displayed when the backend server can't be reached
+  - A custom error message displayed when the backend server can't be reached.